KRVTZ-NET IDS alerts for 2026-03-18

 Potential Impact

-If exploited, CVE-2023-27997 could allow unauthorized remote access to internal networks via Fortigate VPN devices, potentially leading to data breaches, lateral movement, and disruption of VPN services.
-The current alert indicates only reconnaissance activity without confirmed exploitation or known exploits in the wild.
-However, the presence of suspicious scanning and user-agent spoofing suggests active interest from threat actors.
-The impact of successful exploitation could be significant given the criticality of VPN infrastructure for secure remote access.
+If exploited, CVE-2023-27997 could enable unauthorized remote access to internal networks via Fortigate VPN devices, potentially leading to data breaches, lateral movement, and disruption of VPN services.
+The current alert indicates only reconnaissance activity without confirmed exploitation or known active exploits.
+The presence of suspicious scanning and user-agent spoofing suggests active interest from threat actors.
+The impact of successful exploitation could be significant given the critical role of VPN infrastructure in secure remote access.

 Mitigation Recommendations